Author: Bethany Spencer

-Behaviour management is a fundamental pillar of whole classroom management.
+Behaviour management is a fundamental pillar of whole classroom management system.
 The behaviour of students in the classroom impacts a teacher’s ability to provide effective teaching and learning, as well as other students’ ability to retain knowledge and advance in their studies.

 In fact, in UK secondary schools a behaviour policy is recommended by the Department for Education and, although pupil behaviour is already a component of what Ofsted already look for in schools during inspection, it was announced earlier in the year that there will be a greater emphasis on pupil behaviour during inspections in a bid to improve the whole-school’s learning experience.